Best Villages in Alsace

 Discover the Obernai Walking Tour

 Tips: Obernai village tends not to get too busy, and it’s a great place to try some typical Alsatian cuisine including Choucroute (sauerkraut), Tarte Flambée (flammkuchen, similar to pizza) and Baeckeoffe (a meat casserole).
-There are of course also delicious local wines, such as Riesling, Muscat and Pinot Gris.
+There are, of course, also delicious local wines, such as Riesling, Muscat and Pinot Gris.

 7. Barr